Advantages of online marketplaces: Why they’re the new favorite retailer

 An online marketplace is a digital hub where numerous sellers place their goods and services.
 Unlike isolated e-commerce shops, marketplaces aggregate offerings, enabling the end consumer to enjoy a one-stop shop as they would in a real-life marketplace.
 Three key offerings of online marketplaces include:

-Online Marketplaces
+Online marketplaces

-A marketplace is where multiple sellers will list their respective products, with examples including Amazon, eBay, and Wayfair.
+A marketplace is where multiple sellers list their respective products, with examples including Amazon, eBay, and Wayfair.
 Multiple sellers are registered on the marketplace, with their products filtered by category for the consumer, creating a seamless buying experience.
 The sites are managed by third parties and drive high traffic volumes, creating fierce competition for the sellers.

-Virtual Stores
+Virtual stores

 Virtual stores are a subset of e-commerce but operate in virtual reality (VR) environments.
 A retailer can create a VR experience where customers can browse products like a physical store.
 While still emerging, virtual stores offer immersive shopping experiences but require advanced technology and infrastructure.